I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 was the reverse, GMATPrep was different in that it incorporated less data-driven problems than the real thing and more simple interest + probability q's, 800score was a waste of time and money, GMATClub exams QUANT was BRUTAL (V pretty good) and only should be used if you already scored high 600's or 700's and want a 750.

-3. STAY AS CLOSE TO OFFICIAL MATERIALS AS POSSIBLE, BUT DON'T USE THESE AS THE HOLY GRAIL.
+4. STAY AS CLOSE TO OFFICIAL MATERIALS AS POSSIBLE, BUT DON'T USE THESE AS THE HOLY GRAIL.
 The important thing is to train your brain to be creative in the way it solves things and you can do this by exposing yourself to lots of methods and problem types by all kinds of problem-writers.
+You will find that as you reach the 680+ ish level the Official Guide will be too easy.
+Remember, the problems go in order of increasing difficulty.
+The first half of the problem set are good for practicing your timing,

 I am sure there is more that I am leaving out but I am exhausted at this point and I am going to celebrate.